cpbotha/cpbotha.github.io/content/posts/2018-08-08-weekly-head-voices-151-we-are-pleased-to-meet-you.md

 I wanted to mention two interesting points:

   1. The 1983 Apple 2e, with a CPU running at 1MHz, had significantly lower input latency (30ms between button press and character display) than any modern multi-GHz system.
-The comparison is of course not completely fair, but it&#8217;s still nice to see.
+The comparison is of course not completely fair, but it’s still nice to see.
   2. Amongst the mobile devices, Apple dominates the fast / low latency end of the spectrum.
 Their devices, in terms of input lag, are ALL faster than all of the Android devices tested, including for example the 2017 Google Pixel 2XL.
       * Yes, this is me eating my hat, and some more of that yummy humble pie.
-      * Android 9, code-name Pie, has just been (will soon be&#8230; err) released and has an [amazing list of features][10].
+      * Android 9, code-name Pie, has just been (will soon be… err) released and has an [amazing list of features][10].
 I still hope they manage they also manage to catch up with regards to some of the basics like input latency.

 ## Yet another reason to eat more fibre